hazooma/HazemTaskFullStack/README.md

 **Solution**
-1. Add the `/location/:when` GET route to the server (`server/index.js`) which takes a datetime string as query parameter `when` and returns the tracking data closest to this time.
+1. Add the `/location/:when` GET route to the server (`server/index.js`) which takes a datetime string as query parameter `when` and returns the tracking data closest to this time.(Added already )

 2. Add a slider to the front-end (`client/src/index.js` and possibly a new file) which can be used to select a time in the past.
 Choose a sensible time range so that tracking data is available for this range.
-Pass the selected time as prop to the map container.
+Pass the selected time as prop to the map container.(Done )

 3. Adapt the map container (`client/src/map_container`) to fetch the data matching to the selected time and display the result on the map.
 For example a [leaflet marker](https://leafletjs.com/reference-1.5.0.html#marker) can be used to display the location.

-Again once finished with task 2 make a commit that indicated task 2 has been finished.
+(Done)

 # Notes
-- You are free to install new packages if it makes sense.
-- If you want to adapt styling you can do so by changing `client/src/styles.css`.
-- If you have an idea to solve a task in a better way feel free to do so.
+-All variables like range and time for each segment are controlles by .env file .

 Happy coding!